getfem/getfem/interface/README.txt

 obligation to use the same compiler as the one with which matlab was compiled.

-Hence you just have to compile getfem++ with ./configure CXX=mycompiler --unable-matlab --disable-shared
+Hence you just have to compile getfem++ with ./configure CXX=mycompiler --enable-matlab --disable-shared

 Remark: the OpenGL renderer of matlab displays some artifacts with getfem 3D graphics.
 You should change it for the zbuffer one with set(gcf, 'renderer', 'zbuffer').

 Quick Install:

-( tar xzvf getfem++-3.x.tar.gz && cd getfem++-3.x && ./configure --disable-shared --unable-matlab && make check )
+( tar xzvf getfem++-4.x.x.tar.gz && cd getfem++-4.x.x && ./configure --disable-shared --enable-matlab && make check )

 ----------------------------------------------------------------------
 Detailed Installation process (if quick install does not work..)